Some results on contraction rates for Bayesian inverse problems: Consistency and contraction rates

 We now show $0 < Z^y_n < \infty$ for $\bbq_{0,n}$-a.e.~$y$.
 It would suffice to show $0 < \int_SZ^y_n d\bbq_{0,n} < \infty$ for all sets of positive measure $S$ (under $\bbq_{0,n}$).

 We have used Tonelli theorem and the change of variable formula for translation of Gaussian measures in the above.
-Since $\bbq_{0,n}$ and $\bbq_{u,n}$ are absolutely continuous with respect to each other for all $u$, we have $0 < \int \bbq_{u,n}(S) d\mu_0 < \infty$ and hence $0 < \int_SZ^y_n d\bbq_{0,n} < \infty$.
+Since $\bbq_{0,n}$ and $\bbq_{u,n}$ are absolutely continuous with respect to each other for almost all $u$, we have $0 < \int \bbq_{u,n}(S) d\mu_n < \infty$ and hence $0 < \int_SZ^y_n d\bbq_{0,n} < \infty$.
 Therefore the posterior distribution exists and has the density given by equation \eqref{eqn:muyb}. \end{proof}

 The above computation proves that the posterior $\mu^y_n$ is well defined for $\bbq_{0,n}$ a.e. $y$.
-We also note here that the proof solely relies on the absolute continuity of the measures $\bbq_{u,n}$ and $\bbq_{0,n}$.
+We also note here that the proof solely relies on the existence of $\phiyu$, which is a consequence of the assumption that $\zeta^{-1/2}G(u) \in \calH_2$ for almost all $u$ with respect to the prior measure.